 PTSD

-At Dr.Dropin Psychology, we follow recognized professional guidelines for the assessment and diagnosis of post-traumatic stress disorder (PTSD) and complex PTSD (C-PTSD).
-The assessment is conducted in collaboration with psychologists, specialist psychologists, and psychiatrists at Dr.Dropin Psychology.
+At Dr.Dropin Psychology, we follow established professional guidelines for the assessment and diagnosis of post-traumatic stress disorder (PTSD) and complex PTSD (C-PTSD).
+The assessment has been developed in collaboration with experienced psychologists, specialist psychologists, and psychiatrists at Dr.Dropin Psychology.

-We use validated assessment tools and always review findings with a specialist before a diagnosis is made.
-Please note that completing an assessment does not automatically result in a PTSD diagnosis – the assessment provides a thorough and comprehensive clinical evaluation regardless of the outcome.
+We use validated assessment tools, and all evaluations are discussed with a specialist before a diagnosis is made.
+Please note that completing an assessment does not automatically result in a PTSD diagnosis.
+Regardless of the outcome, you will receive a thorough clinical evaluation and gain a deeper understanding of your situation.

 PTSD-assessment